weaviate/weaviate-io/developers/weaviate/search/image.md

 <details>
   <summary>How do I <strong>configure Weaviate</strong> with an image vectorizer module?</summary>

-You must enable the desired vectorizer module and specify the inference API address in the relevant configuration file (e.g. `docker-compose.yml`).
+You must enable the desired vectorizer module and specify the inference API address in the relevant Docker Compose file (e.g. `docker-compose.yml`).
 You can generate this file using the [Weaviate configuration tool](../installation/docker-compose.md#configurator).

 An example `img2vec-neural` configuration is shown below: